Matilda Sturridge: Early life

 One of three siblings, including Tom Sturridge, Sturridge is the only daughter of film director Charles Sturridge and actress Phoebe Nicholls.

 Sturridge attended Harrodian School in Barnes, London, along with other actors such as Robert Pattinson and Jack Whitehall, and then received training at RADA.

 Career

 Sturridge appeared in Agatha Christie's Poirot (in the adaptation of the novel Third Girl) in 2008, and in Midsomer Murders in 2009.
 Since then, she made a brief appearance in one episode in the second season of The Borgias, and had minor roles in the TV series Pramface and the film About Time.
 On stage, she portrayed Daisy Buchanan in a Fringe musical production of The Great Gatsby in 2013, and starred as Wendy in the Portobello Panto's production of Peter Pan in December 2014.

 Personal life

 Sturridge had a son with her boyfriend when she was twenty-one.
 The relationship dissolved shortly after.
-She married Ollie Rosenblatt in 2019 with whom she has a daughter and a son.
+She married Ollie Rosenblatt in 2019 with whom she has two daughters.